Tutoriels Backend

 - We generate the project ( this part takes a few minutes )

-- For a simpler understanding we will manage routing and sass in another tutorial.
+- For easier understanding we will handle routing and sass in another tutorial.

 - Disable Server side Rendering (default No)